kho-ren/MA_HW2_Survival_Analysis/Readme.md

 ## Overview
-This document analyzes a telecommunications dataset, focusing on customer churn and Customer Lifetime Value (CLV).
+This report analyzes a telecommunications dataset, focusing on customer churn and Customer Lifetime Value (CLV).

 ## Data Preparation
 The dataset was preprocessed, irrelevant columns dropped, and categorical variables encoded.